walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 `ITB_X509_TRUST_ANCHORS` optionally replaces it with an operator-supplied PEM file.
 Request `x5c` chains are never automatically trusted.

-The **WeBuild ITB live wallet cases** workflow is manually dispatched and strict.
+The **WeBuild ITB live wallet cases** workflow runs all 21 deployed cases on pushes to the two WAL-1423 investigation branches.
+It remains strict on the wallet-runner branch; the separate diagnostic branch labels its conditional results.
+Runs share one concurrency group so their tenant sessions do not overlap.
+The offline profile checks remain a separate PR check.

 Configure repository Actions secrets `ITB_ORGANISATION_KEY`, `ITB_USERNAME` and `ITB_PASSWORD`
 and repository variable `ITB_ORGANISATION_ID=20`, following the existing conformance workflows.
 A dedicated GitHub environment is not required.
-Tenant credentials are injected only into the manually dispatched live test step, never into the ITB PR checks.
-As with other repository secrets, maintainers must review workflow changes that could access them; this does not create a branch-specific secret boundary.
+Tenant credentials are injected only into the live test step, not the offline profile checks.
+As with other repository secrets, maintainers must review workflow changes that could access them; the branch trigger does not create a branch-specific secret boundary.

 The JVM version and JSON/JUnit/Markdown reporting follow the existing conformance setup.
 ITB uses an outbound portal bridge, so it does not need the other suites'